AgungDanuWijaya/INVDFT/README.md

 ------------

-Langkah berikutnya sama dengan langkah pada contoh LSDA XC parameter optimization
+The next steps are the same as the steps in the example of LSDA XC parameter optimization.

 ## Example of DFT Calculation